 - before execution of an amendment to renew or extend a contract.

 Find more information on the HB3834 Information Security/Cybersecurity Training Requirement for Contractors FAQ (PDF).

 The Office of the National Coordinator publishes the Privacy and Security of Electronic Health Information Guide (PDF) to help healthcare providers (especially HIPAA covered entities and Medicare eligible professionals) better understand how to integrate federal health information privacy and security requirements into their practices.

 Vendors that are contracting systems will be provided a document that includes the system categorization.
 The categorization assigns applicable security and privacy controls from the HHS IS Controls Catalog.
 Please contact the appropriate HHS procurement/contract team for more information on this contract requirement.

 The Risk Assessment Report is an annual requirement of TAC 202 that is completed by Vendors and submitted to HHS on a specific schedule.
 The RAR is also reviewed during a Security Assessment or upon request by the HHS CISO.

 The System Security Plan is used to document the required information security and privacy controls and how they are implemented in the environments and devices associated with an information system.
 Vendors are required to keep this “living” document current as approved changes are made to information systems.

 Vendors must also respond to a security documentation request of the RAR and SSP (necessary to confirm compliance) within 10 business days of the official request from the contract manager.

 Security Assessment Report and Attestation Guidance

 The Security Assessment Report is used to identify and document the current risk level of HHS information resources and systems.
 This report details how the HHS information resources and systems comply with applicable HHS information security controls.
-External entities must also attest they are compliant with all HHS information security control requirements.
+External entities must communicate with HHS contract management thru the Chief Information Security Office to attest they are compliant with all HHS information security control requirements.